 - It gives you space to grow your business and allows you to take on more staff.

-- It looks professional and trustworthy; the right décor and signage can improve your image and reputation.
+- It looks professional and trustworthy; the right décor, furniture and signage can improve your image and reputation.

 - Commercial mortgage payments are likely to be cheaper than commercial rent; you can also take out a fixed rate mortgage to control costs.